patrickrottman/severance-clock/README.md

 - Claude 3.7 Sonnet
 - Cursor AI

-I'm a huge fan of the show and wanted to recreate one of its most distinctive visual elements - the mysterious number grid and time management system from Lumon Industries.
+I'm a huge fan of the show and wanted to recreate one of its most distinctive visual elements - the mysterious number grid from Lumon Industries.
+This implementation repurposes the concept as a unique, enigmatic clock display.

+## The Concept

+In Severance, numbers are selected in patterns that have mysterious significance.
+This project takes inspiration from that aesthetic to create a clock that doesn't conventionally display the time, but rather represents it through patterns of selected numbers in a grid.

 ## How to Run